lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

 Now we can use the datapool to select the interesting frames from Kitti and add them to Cityscapes.
 For this, first **add all images from Kitti to the S3 bucket** and then simply run the same command as above again.
-The Lightly worker will detect which images have already been processed and only work with the new images.
+The Lightly Worker will detect which images have already been processed and only work with the new images.